Reffeed (formerly RewFeed) is a scam automated trading software, originally from 2017, and now it has been relaunched in October 2018.

 Here is a direct quote from their website: Earn $1,492 A Day From Social Media.

-This tells us that Reffeed is nothing more than another “get rich quick” binary options trading scheme.
+This tells us that Reffeed is nothing more than another “get rich quick” trading scheme.
 Look at the screenshot we took of their trading dashboard and compare it with a real trading robot.

 Reffeed Software Scam